Why should I go abroad to study global health?

 What vaccinations do I need?

-Immunizations for any overseas trip sponsored by DMU are provided free of charge in the Student Health Clinic.
+Immunizations for any overseas trip sponsored by DMU are provided in the Student Health Clinic.
+Depending on your medical insurance coverage, these immunizations may be paid in full – or the student will be charged a minimal fee.
 Keep in mind that some vaccines require weeks or even months to become effective and preplanning is crucial.
 If you have questions about the vaccines required for your trip, check out the Center for Disease Control (CDC)’s website or contact the DMU medical clinic at 515-271-1710.
 If you are unable to receive your vaccinations at DMU, you will be financially responsible for vaccines/medications from other venues.

 What kind of insurance do I need?